amandamcg/magpie-wreathes/_wreathes/this-little-piggie.markdown

 - image: this_little_piggie-detail_2.jpg
   caption: This guy oinks.
 - image: this_little_piggie-detail_3.jpg
   caption: Pig in a pickle car!
-AMANDA--Can we zoom in on pig in pickle car?
 - image: this_little_piggie-detail_4.jpg
-  caption: Piglet is holding a string of sausages from a miniature show at the National
-    Museum of Toys and Miniatures in Kansas City, Missouri.
-AMANDA--Can we zoom in on Piglet?
+  caption: Piglet is holding a string of sausages from a miniature show at the National Museum of Toys and Miniatures in Kansas City, Missouri.
 - image: this_little_piggie-detail_5.jpg
   caption: Froggie!
 - image: this_little_piggie-detail_6.jpg